front-end-intermediate/session-2/storage.md

 ## localStorage and sessionStorage

 There are two browser APIs you can use to save data natively in the browser: `localStorage` and `sessionStorage`.
-They work mostly the same way, with a few notable differences.
+They work mostly the same way.

 ### localStorage

 The localStorage API lets you store data locally that the browser can access later.
 This data is stored indefinitely and must be a string.

-There are three methods in the API:
+Here are three methods in the API:

 1. `setItem(key, value)` saves data to localStorage.
 The first argument is the key for the data, and the second is the data itself.
 1. `getItem(key)` retrieves saved data from localStorage using a provided key.